Safe and unsafe foods for rabbits

 What foods are dangerous for rabbits?

-Chocolate, avocado, onion and garlic, most human snacks, high-sugar or starchy treats, and many ornamental plants.
+Chocolate, avocado, onion and garlic, most human snacks, high-sugar or starchy snacks, and many ornamental plants.
 When unsure, check with a vet before feeding.

 How do I introduce new greens safely?